Skip to content

 However, in continuous integration environments, persisting pre-built wheels may be undesirable.
 With uv, it turns out that it's often faster to omit pre-built wheels from the cache (and instead re-download them from the registry on each run).
 On the other hand, caching wheels that are built from source tends to be worthwhile, since the wheel building process can be expensive, especially for extension modules.

-To support this caching strategy, uv provides a uv cache prune --ci command, which removes all pre-built wheels from the cache but retains any wheels that were built from source.
+To support this caching strategy, uv provides a uv cache prune --ci command, which removes all pre-built wheels and unzipped source distributions from the cache, but retains any wheels that were built from source.
 We recommend running uv cache prune --ci at the end of your continuous integration job to ensure maximum cache efficiency.
 For an example, see the GitHub integration guide.

 uv determines the cache directory according to, in order: